Wankowicz-Lab/ensemble_bioinformatic_toolkit/multiconformer_tools/README.md

-This folder contains scripts that can be used on multiconformer models.
-These models encode conformational heterogeneity using altlocs.
-If the PDB or mmCIF have multiple models, please use the ensemble scripts.
+This folder contains scripts to compare information across groups of PDBs.
+They mainly use outputs gathered from the individual metrics files.

+The majority of scripts also expect a csv identifying PDB or structure IDs to Cluster.
+PDBs can be clustered in any way you want.